 4 Square Volleyball Set Up

-The rules for basic Nine Square are similar to Four Square, with some obvious tweaks.
+The rules for basic four square volleyball are similar to traditional Four Square, with some obvious tweaks.
 The elimination, waiting line, and rotation all follow the same principles set up in Four Square, making the game easy to learn for those who grew up playing Four Square.
 In fact, many of the game’s rules are intuitive.

 There are three main parts that make up the game: the serve, the volley, and the elimination.